yue-charlie-liu/yue-charlie-liu.github.io/_pages/teaching.md

 # Experience

-###  Teaching Assistant (05/2021 to 08/2021, University of New South Wales)
+###  **COMP6452 Software Architecture for Blockchain Applications** (2021, University of New South Wales, Teaching Assistant)

-* Worked as a tutor for Blockchain Software Architecture course with ~100 students at undergrad/postgrad levels.
+* Lead the tutorials of COMP6452 with ~100 students at undergraduate and postgraduate levels.

-* Taught weekly 2-hour tutorials.

-* Mentored 20 groups of students on blockchain projects.
+* Provide project mentorship to 20 teams, fostering skills in developing secure and accountable distributed systems.